-Alternate names and spellings: Grisha, Gregory, German, Herman Datnovskis
+Alternate names and spellings: Grisha, Gregory, German, Herman Datnovski

-Changed name to Dayton after immigration to the USA.
+Changed to Grischa F. "George" Dayton in the USA.

-Grischa was the son of Moshe (Moritz) and Bertha Datnowksy.
-He was born in 1887 in Lithuania and resided in Kaunas.
+Grischa Datnowsky was the son of Moshe (Moritz) and Bertha Datnowsky.
+He was born on July 28, 1888 in Lithuania and lived in Kaunas.

 Grisha Datnowsky as a young child